pengdev/pengdev.github.io/PLAN.md

 - ✅ Easy to maintain and update
 - ✅ Professional appearance for career/networking

+## 🔄 Current Refactoring Plan (2024)

+### ✅ Refactor Complete
+- ✅ Visual design fully restored to original (cards, spacing, hover effects, titles)
+- ✅ Data-driven structure: all content in YAML files
+- ✅ Reusable includes for experience, skills, awards, and projects
+- ✅ Clean markdown for About and Projects pages
+- ✅ All spacing, hover, and button effects match original

+### 🛠️ Maintenance
+- Update YAML files in `_data/` for content changes
+- Use includes for new sections/components
+- Test locally before pushing to GitHub

+### 🚀 Next Steps
+- Continue to keep content and design in sync
+- Consider adding automated visual regression tests for future refactors

 ## 🧹 Repository Cleanup (2024)

 - Removed all legacy/demo/config files: `maps/`, `Appraisals`, `README.txt`, `LICENSE.txt`, `staticman.yml`, `tags.html`, `feed.xml`, `CHANGELOG.md`